rahulbordoloi/Mask-Detector/README.md

 *** <b>Model Training</b> ***

 1. Firstly we need to create a Neural Network to classify the frames as positive/negative (Wearing a Mask or not).
-2. We train a model using `ResNet10` as the BaseModel and perform Data Augmentation to get more images from the given `dataset`.
+2. We train a model using `ResNet10` as the BaseModel and perform Data Augmentation to get more images from the given `/dataset`.
 3. After creation of the NN we train the model with some given pre-defined hyperparamters.
 After which we get something like this -
 ```
 *** Loading Models ***